IsaacAneek/Interfacing-MPU6050-with-Godot-Engine-using-ESP32/README.md

 # Step 2
 1) Download Godot Engine from here https://godotengine.org/
 2) Open it and import the project.
-Click the import button and browse through the "Godot" folder and select the corresponding "project.godot" file.
+Click the import button and browse through the "/src/Godot/" folder and select the corresponding "project.godot" file.
 3) Change the offset values according to your need.
 4) Run the game.